hashicorp/terraform-website/content/source/docs/enterprise/api/modules.html.md

 `data.attributes.vcs-repo.oauth-token-id` | string |         | The VCS Connection (OAuth Conection + Token) to use as identified.
 This ID can be obtained from the [oauth-tokens](./oauth-tokens.html) endpoint.

 A VCS repository identifier is a reference to a VCS repository in the format `:org/:repo`, where `:org` and `:repo` refer to the organization (or project key, for Bitbucket Server) and repository in your VCS provider.

+The OAuth Token ID identifies the VCS connection, and therefore the organization, that the module will be created in.

 ### Sample Payload